 Edit: Cintra Wilson's review of Isabel Marant in the NYT's Critical Shopper column is worth a read.

-jcrew tee, j brand skinny jeans, virginia johnson camel shawl, spiewak parka, jerome dreyfuss billy bag, isabel marant dicker boots
+jcrew tee, j brand jeans, virginia johnson scarf, spiewak parka, jerome dreyfuss bag, isabel marant dicker boots

 *alternatively, there are some great options at lower price points. i've done a post on them here.